saidvandeklundert/learn/_posts/2021-08-4-rust-data-types-scalar-types.md

 ![Rust primitive types](/learn/img/rust_primitive_types.png "Rust primitive types")

 The language doc mentions the entire list of primitive types [here](https://doc.rust-lang.org/std/index.html#primitives).
-It does a good job of thoroughly explaining all the types and there behaviors.
+It does a good job of thoroughly explaining all the types and their behaviours.
 I will cover most of the primitive types in future posts.
 There is one last thing I want touch on in this post.

 ## Copy semantics and move semantics

-I wanted to include this right at the begging because it was so confusing to me when I was starting out with Rust.
+I wanted to include this right at the beginning because it was so confusing to me when I was starting out with Rust.
 All primitive types share a few common traits.
-In Rust, traits are used to define shared behavior.
+In Rust, traits are used to define shared behaviour.
 One particularly interesting trait for the primitive types is the `Copy` trait.

 Types that have the copy traits are said to have `copy semantics`.
 What this means is that when you pass them into a function, you pass a copy of that value into that function.

 Non-primitive types do not have the `Copy` trait by default.
 What this means is that they are subject to `move semantics`.
 This means that when you pass them into a function, you `move` the value into that function.
 Without going into details (that I am still learning about myself), this pretty much means that when the function scope ends, the value is destroyed.

 Though it touches on some advanced concepts that I want to dedicate future posts to, I found it worth mentioning here.
-This is because it was increadibly confusing for me in the beginning when I started passing different types to functions I had created.
+This is because it was incredibly confusing for me in the beginning when I started passing different types to functions I had created.

 Here is an example function that takes in a primitive type: